This Page Boy Is the Adorable Star of the Royal Wedding

 As Meghan Markle first began to make her way down the aisle in her stunning Givenchy wedding gown, cameras captured a wee page boy’s smiling face.
 He was peeking out just above just above her veil.

-It was one of Jessica Mulroney’s twin sons, a first-time page boy and all-time great.
+It was one of Jessica Mulroney’s seven-year-old twin sons, first-time page boy and all-time great, either Brian Mulroney or John Mulroney.
 He went viral for his joyful face that wordlessly communicated what everyone was feeling in that heart-stopping moment.

 This is the true love, the truest love of the royal wedding that will endure forever.